rcemper/CrossECP-Cache/temp.md

 Server status 5 Normal
 ~~~

 This last step is just for your comfort.
 Of course, you can do this also from SMP
-_System > Configuration > ECP Settings > ECP Data Servers_
+by _System > Configuration > ECP Settings > ECP Data Servers_

 Now you are ready fo testing